 Household Waste Recycling Centre Policy

-Bradford District residents can use any of our eight Household Waste Recycling Centres (HWRCs) to deposit items that do not fit in their domestic general waste and recycling bins.
+Bradford District residents can use any of our five Household Waste Recycling Centres (HWRCs) to deposit items that do not fit in their domestic general waste and recycling bins.

 • Residents must have a permit to use any of the HWRCs.